Pressio/SHAW/docs/content/demos/rank1fom.rst

 ##################

 :breadcrumb: {filename}/rank1fom.rst
-:summary: Single Forcing FOM
+:summary: This demo shows step-by-step how to create and run a simulation for a single forcing.
 :date: 2021-02-12 11:00

 .. container::

-   This demo shows step-by-step how to create and run a simulation for a single forcing.

    Here we assume you already followed the `step-by-step guide <{filename}/build/kokkos_host_serial.rst>`_ to build the code and used ``MYWORKDIR`` as the working directory for that procedure, so that ``${MYWORKDIR}/build`` contains all the executables.

+|

 `1.
 Prepare environment`_
 =========================